-- what strengths (skills, knowledge, experience or expertise) does the customer already have, and how could these be enhanced in order for the customer to remain as independent as possible; and
+- what strengths (skills, knowledge, experience or expertise) does the customer already has, and how could these could be enhanced in order for the customer to remain as independent as possible; and

 The Care Act sets out when the local authority has a responsibility to meet someone’s care and support needs, and gives local authorities a legal responsibility to provide a Care and Support Plan.
 The Care Act provides people with a legal entitlement to a personal budget, and the personal budget must be included in every plan, unless the person is only receiving intermediate care or reablement support to meet their identified needs.
 In most instances, customers have a right to a Direct Payment to meet some or all of their needs, provided that the Direct Payment is used to meet the needs and outcomes identified in the plan.

 When an assessment says that someone does not have needs that the local authority should meet, the local authority must advise customers about what needs they do have, and how to meet them or prevent further needs from developing.
 Practitioners must do everything they reasonably can to agree the plan with the person.
 The local authority has a legal responsibility to review the plan to make sure that the person’s needs and outcomes continue to be met over time.
 If anything has changed a new assessment must be carried out.
 The customer themselves also has the right to request a review of their Care and Support Plan, if they wish.

 People should be encouraged to take ownership of their care planning, and be free to choose how their needs are met, whether through local authority or third-party provision, by Direct Payments, or a combination of the three approaches.
 Where a customer requires assistance to be involved in the support planning process and support is otherwise unavailable from an appropriate family member or friend, an Independent Advocate must be offered.